inasafe/inasafe-doc/docs/source/training/qgis/Chapter-08-Using_InaSAFE.rst

 .. image:: /static/training/qgis/8_009.*
    :align: center

-2. In the *InaSAFE Keywords Creation Wizard* window, we can follow the existing instructions step by step and change several keyword fields.
+2. In the *InaSAFE Keywords Creation Wizard* window, firstly, choose :guilabel:`Exposure` since building is one of the exposure affected by hazard.
+Then, click :guilabel:`Next`.

 .. image:: /static/training/qgis/8_010.*
    :align: center

+3. In the next step, we have to choose what kind of exposure the building layer represents.
+   Choose :guilabel:`Structures` and then click :guilabel:`Next`.

+4. Choose what kind of data the building layer represents.
+Since the building layer data has been classified, choose :guilabel:`Classified` and then click :guilabel:`Next`.

+5. In the next step, we have to select the attribute in the building layer that represents the classes.
+   Then click :guilabel:`Next`.

+6. Select the type of classification we want to use and then click :guilabel:`Next`.

+7. Drag unique values from the list on the left into the panel on the right and place them in the appropriate categories and then click :guilabel:`Next`.

+8. The next step is optional.
+We can write a short comment about the source of the data.
+Then click :guilabel:`Next`.

+9. Give title to the building layer and then click :guilabel:`Next`.

-3. Click :guilabel:`OK`.
+10. Click :guilabel:`Finish`.

-4. Select the :guilabel:`Roads` layer and open again the keyword editor.
+11. Select the :guilabel:`Roads` layer.
+Open the keyword editor and do the steps above all over again.

-5. Notice that the layer now appears in the InaSAFE panel.
+12. Notice that the layer now appears in the InaSAFE panel.

 .. image:: /static/training/qgis/8_011.*
    :align: center